NivaBinesh/Research_Track_1_assignment2/readme_asg2.md

 CODE EXECUTION AND DEPENDENCIES:

-          At first, gitclone the assignment from the link (GIT LINK) inside the /src folder of your ros workspace.The script is coded in python here.
+          At first, gitclone the assignment from the link (https://github.com/NivaBinesh/Research_Track_1_assignment2.git) inside the /src folder of your ros workspace.The script is coded in python here.
 We need to make the nodes executable before running the code, using the following commands:

                   $ chmod +x bug_m.py
                   $ chmod +x bug_m2.py